codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 content1 content2
 ```

-The tester will check if the `cat` command correctly prints the file content.
+The tester will check whether the `cat` command correctly prints the file's contents.